MerrickMath/MerrickMath.github.io/2021Statistics.md

 * <a href="https://MerrickMath.github.io/APStatistics/StatsTopics.pdf"> Course at a glance</a>.

 ---
+### January 19 - January 23
+* Watch List:
+    * <a href="https://www.jbstatistics.com"> JBStatistics Sections 5.1, 8.1, and 8.4 </a>
+    * AP classroom sections 6.1-6.3
+* Homework
+   * AP Central Assigned Problems and Quizzes

+A timeline of previous posts may be found <a href="https://merrickMath.github.io/2021StatisticsTimeline.html"> here. </a>

+---

 ### January 10 - January 17
 * Watch List:
     * <a href="https://www.jbstatistics.com"> JBStatistics Sections 7.2 </a>